StudioV2/Demers_Cartogram_Example/README.md

 For the others browser you need a local server like Mamp (Mac) or Wamp (Windows).

-The raison is the json cannot be load by Safari, Chrome, etc.. without a local server.
+The reason is the json file cannot be load by Safari, Chrome, etc.. without a local server.

 ### Install